defold/defold.github.io/_drafts/Creator-Spotlight-Adam-Engebretson.md

 I find myself to be a "less than creative" individual.
 I have no design skills, and coming up with game ideas is not my strong suit.
 Thus, as an exercise in learning, I'm attempting to re-implement Minecraft in Defold using Haxe.
 I'll also probably progress to writing server-authoritative multiplayer (for me, that’s the easy part) using [Nakama from Heroic Labs](https://heroiclabs.com/) and their [Golang plugin support](https://heroiclabs.com/docs/runtime-code-basics/).

 I did spend some time trying to write a Nakama server plugin in Haxe and then compile it down to Lua, but I decided against it since Nakama's types are already declared in Golang, and I'd have to go through the process of doing that myself if I wanted to work in Haxe.

+##### What is your experience with Nakama?
+Have you been using Nakama in the past?
+I tackled a Nakama server implementation on my first Defold project.
+It was really simple; just people walking around on a screen picking up beer sprites.
+My experience in backend APIs made this a trivial task.
+The Nakama [server module](https://github.com/adamgoose/walker-server) and [Defold client](https://github.com/adamgoose/walker) (probably out of sync) are both on GitHub.

 ##### What is your experience with Haxe?